Nuture, calm and inspiration, especially for people with cancer

 There quiet corners in the garden where you can swing in a hammock, and a dovecote hidden down a grassy path overlooking sunflower fields where you can sit to reflect quietly or meditate.

 Bring a swimsuit for Summer (or if you don’t mind braving an unheated pool in Autumn and Spring), and a hat and sunscreen.
 Trainers or light walking shoes are ideal for local strolls, while slippers will keep your feet warm on the stone floors during Autumn and Spring.
-There are few pests to bother you, and organic, locally produced mosquito repellent is provided, but bring something stronger if you are particularly susceptible.
+Although it’s southern France, you can’t guarantee the weather even in summer, so do pack socks and a jumper!
+Wifi is available, but not in the bedrooms.
+Organic, locally produced mosquito repellent is provided, but bring something stronger if you are particularly susceptible.
 If you are allergic to bees and wasps, bring anti-histamine medication too.
 Do ensure you have enough supply of any medications you are taking to last throughout your stay.

 When to Go